LAS Student Handbook

 1-5 p.m., Activities and Recreation Center (ARC), 201 E. Peabody, Champaign

 Mark your calendar now.
 The event will give you full access to recruiters and career opportunities.
-Prepare for the fair by attending workshops and seminars throughout the year.
+Prepare for the fair by attending workshops leading up to the event.
+More details about these workshops will be coming soon.

 Internships are valuable ways of adding practical experience to your college education.
 Find out where you can learn about these career-building experiences.